-- The composition of the fabric and the design of the jeans ensure that MUD products are easily recyclable.
+- MUD products are easily recyclable.
 They contain between 23-40% of post-consumer recycled cotton, supplemented with global organic textile standard (GOTS) cotton.

-- Circular production techniques are used throughout the supply chain to minimize MUD's impact on the environment.
+- Circular production techniques are used throughout the supply chain.

 - MUD jeans are not "washed", but techniques such as laser and ozone are used to minimize water consumption.
 The indigo dye is Cradle 2 Cradle certified.

 - 78% water and 61% CO2-eq per jeans are saved compared to industry standards.
-These savings have allowed MUD to save 300 million liters of water and to avoid the emission of 700,000 kilos of CO2 in the last 3 years.
+This has allowed MUD to save 300 million liters of water and to avoid the emission of 700,000 kilos of CO2 in the last 3 years.